-Second, nobody in the president’s office would risk a lost file on a high profile case like this.
+Second, nobody in the president’s office would risk losing that file.
 It would be carefully locked in a secure file cabinet.
-Third, there are only so many places a lost file can be.
+Third, there are only so many places a missing file can be.
 It might take a day or two to locate a missing file.
 It never takes a year.

-Even so, let’s accept that the paper file is lost.
+Even so, let’s accept that the paper file went missing.
 In today’s office, even in South Sudan, staff create 93% of documents using computers.
 They save the electronic versions of all those electronic documents on the network.
 The IT department backs up the data on that network as part of the disaster recovery program.

-So, I don’t believe that that the file is missing..
+So, I don’t believe that the file is missing.
 I also don’t believe that it can’t be reconstructed.
-I think that the president has deliberately destroyed the lost file.
+I think that the president has deliberately destroyed the file.
 Or, he may have hidden it somewhere.
 I say this because this is not the only case where the government of South Sudan seems to have turned a blind eye to rape by government forces.

 A case in the village of Kubi has been going nowhere since February 2017.
 The government dismissed a multiple rape case in Bentiu from November 2018 as “false”.
 They simply disregarded the evidence from there.
 The government seems to be trying to avoid accountability for these incidents, and with good reason

 These cases would set a precedent that would rock the country.
 Rape by government forces is rampant in South Sudan and if all the perpetrators were brought to justice, the impact on the armed forces would be crippling.
 It appears that the president prefers that these incidents continue with impunity.
-That way, he doesn’t have to face the damage they do to his reputation worldwide.
-He can avoid all of this with one lost file.
+That way, he doesn’t have to face the damage they do to his reputation worldwide

 The Supreme Court of South Sudan must order that this file be produced.
 Otherwise, the court should order that it be reconstructed.
 If someone destroyed the file, they should be charged with obstruction of justice.
 If the president hid or destroyed the file, he should be impeached.
 We need to get to the bottom of this and learn what really happened.